AlessandroRodrigo/trio-challenge/README.md

 - The user can rent a bike and will receive a success message;
 - The backend code was made following strictly the purposed clean architecture;

+## General questions

+- The challenge didn't ask for a validation about the rental dates, but I did something on this way, just to improve the quality of the service.

 ## Frontend

 - I took the decision of make the calendar component from scratch, because I didn't find any library that fits the requirements, mainly the design, I wanted to reach a near level of the figma prototype and I tested everything about this component.
 I used the `Context API` to handle state and functions inside the calendar component.